 Cultures lean towards either individualism or collectivism.
 The collectivist mindset generates socially constructed values and beliefs that include equity and distributional justice, social solidarity, integration and inclusion.
 In contrast, individualism values individual responsibility and contractual rights.
 Both collectivists and individualist see some value in some form of social contract; they disagree on the extend and depth of collective action to solve social and economic challenges.
 Collectivists tend to see more value in social contracts whereas individualists see social contracts restraining individual freedom.
 Cultural preference towards either individualism or collectivism influence the interpretation of the equality, equity and reciprocity components of the biosocial contract.
 For example, the social culture of United States is considered to be individualistic and based on the belief government cannot and should not be active in the lives of their citizens.
-The health care battle in the United States can be considered a case study of the clash between culture and politics.
-Within the United States, despite mountains of data showing otherwise, a widespread belief exists that their health care is the best in the world.
+The health care battle in the United States, despite mountains of data showing otherwise, a widespread belief exists that their health care is the best in the world.
 Even when individuals do recognize the deplorable state of many social health metrics, there persists a stubborn, Lockean refusal to entertain the idea that more government may be the solution" (Meslin, Carroll, Schwartz, & Kennedy, 2014).